 The ‘C’ is deliberately ambiguous.
 The assumption tends to be that it stands for ‘Commons’ or ‘Communism’.
 Either of these is acceptable but people should feel free to interpret it differently if they wish.
 It also has the advantage of sounding a little like the title of a 1950s American ‘red scare’ thriller.
 More importantly, it’s a play on the flurry of discourse around ‘Plan A’ and ‘Plan B’ that emerged in the UK once the crisis had dug its heels in after 2007.

-At the end of 2009, in a now-classic statement, the prime minister’s spokesperson told us “It is quite normal for government officials to be thinking about alternative scenarios [but] ministers haven’t asked for advice on ‘plan B’ because they are very clear that the plan we have is the right plan.”
+At the end of 2009, in a now-classic statement, the prime minister’s spokesperson told us “it is quite normal for government officials to be thinking about alternative scenarios [but] ministers haven’t asked for advice on ‘plan B’ because they are very clear that the plan we have is the right plan.”
 This plan, Plan A, is the plan that involves massive cuts to public spending, tripling of university fees, the ‘remodeling’ of labour and environmental policy, and tax breaks for the wealthy.
 In short, a neo-liberal plan focused on making Britain more ‘business-friendly’.
 Of course, just because ministers hadn’t gone looking for a plan B doesn’t mean no one else did.

 There are numerous Plan B’s.
 Some better than others, but all of them hovering in the vicinity of some form or other of neokeynesianism.
 We don’t want to unhelpfully dismiss these plan Bs out of hand.
 We think it’s exciting so many people seem to be questioning the ‘present state of things’ and thinking about alternatives.
 However, it is crucially important to note the absence of the same social and material conditions that ushered in the golden age of social democracy in the past.
 In the light of this, the Plan B(s), being called for by everyone from pragmatic capitalist economists to left revolutionary parties, seem little more than pie in the sky.
 So, we suggest a new plan, Plan C (perhaps centred on commons).
 We have no desire to present this plan as a prognosis; one of the problems with plan B after all is its inability to meet the dynamism and flux of everyday life under capitalism.
 We need plans that can change, rapidly if need be.
 We do however, see this plan as being centred on how we organise our social reproduction.
 The focus on the question of organisation that this necessarily engenders is another aspect of the name.
 We want to go beyond the plans A and B of political organizing.